HDFGroup/vol-log-based/DEVELOPER_NOTE.md

 ############################################################################################################################################
 * I assume each HDF5 API calls the dispatcher.
   => Some function, such as H5P*, is not.
-* When the dispatcher detects a zero count to an object in an HDF% API, does it immediately free the internal data structures allocated for that object?
+* When the dispatcher detects a zero count to an object in an HDF5 API, does it immediately free the internal data structures allocated for that object?
   => Yes, but only for tracked object types.
 ############################################################################################################################################